 Kimberlie Gordon Kimberlie Gordon

-Sobriety - It’s the Start of Real Joy
+Recovery - It’s the Start of Real Joy

 When you're sober, you don’t just “have fun” you experience it.
 You remember it.
 You feel it in your bones, not just in the moment.